RobaireTH/end-to-end-quality-predictor/README.md

-Of course.
-Here is a README file for your project based on the conversation history and the provided code.

 # ZenML Wine Quality Prediction Pipeline

 This project demonstrates a complete, end-to-end machine learning pipeline built with [ZenML](https://zenml.io/).
 The pipeline ingests wine quality data, preprocesses it, trains a model (supporting Random Forest, SVC, or Linear Regression), and evaluates its performance.